 Prior to joining the Baker McKenzie's Tokyo office, Ean worked for the litigation and arbitration practice group in the Baker McKenzie Bangkok office between 1995 and 1998 and the major projects/corporate practice group at Baker McKenzie Sydney office between 1999 and 2003.

 Whilst working in the Baker McKenzie Sydney office, Ean was seconded to act as Australian General Counsel for the Australian division of a major Japanese trading house with extensive interests in the Australian mining, forestry, commodities trading and energy sectors.

-During his time in the Baker & McKenzie Tokyo office, he spent 3 years on part time secondment to one Japan's largest power utilities.
+During his time in the Baker & McKenzie Tokyo office, he spent 3 years on part time secondment to one of Japan's largest power utilities.

 He has worked closely with Japanese companies investing in power projects outside Japan.
 He has also acted for leading Japanese utilities and trading houses investing in mining and oil & gas projects outside Japan.

 Following the introduction of the Japanese renewable energy feed in tariff regime in 2012, he has acted for a large number of foreign renewable energy investors to acquire, develop, finance and construct renewable energy projects in Japan.

 With the recent growth in offshore wind projects in Japan, Ean has advised a number of leading global offshore wind developers on their entry into the Japanese market.
 He also works with foreign companies entering the Japanese retail electricity market, including acting for the first foreign retailer to obtain a license to sell retail electricity in Japan.

 Acted for a global offshore wind developer in its entry into the Japanese market.